PollianaLeao/Startup/notes.md

 JSON stands for "JavaScript Object Notation" and is a lightweight data interchange format.
 It is used for data storage and exchange between a server and a client, or between different parts of an application.
 JSON is a text format and is easy for humans

+Final notes:

+Ports for HTTP, HTTPS, SSH:

+HTTP uses port 80 by default.
+HTTPS uses port 443 by default.
+SSH (Secure Shell) uses port 22 by default.
+HTTP status codes in the 300, 400, 500 range indicate:

+300 Range: Redirection.
+These codes indicate that the client must take additional action to complete the request, such as following a redirect.
+400 Range: Client Errors.
+These codes indicate that there was a problem with the client's request, like a syntax error or invalid request.
+500 Range: Server Errors.
+These codes indicate that the server encountered an error while processing the request and couldn't fulfill it.
+The HTTP header Content-Type allows you to specify the type of data being sent in the HTTP response body.
+It tells the recipient how to interpret the data.
+Common values for Content-Type include text/html for HTML, application/json for JSON data, image/png for PNG images, and so on.

+Cookie attributes:

+Domain: Specifies the domain for which the cookie is valid.
+Path: Specifies the URL path for which the cookie is valid.
+SameSite: Defines when a cookie should be sent in cross-origin requests.
+HTTPOnly: When set to true, the cookie cannot be accessed through JavaScript, enhancing security.
+Without the Express middleware code, I cannot provide the console.log output for an HTTP GET request with a URL path of /foo/bar.
+Please provide the middleware code for a more specific answer.

+Without the Express service code, I cannot determine the return value of a JavaScript fetch request.
+Please provide the code for more information.

+The MongoDB query { cost: { $gt: 10 }, name: /fran.*/ } will select all documents where the "cost" field is greater than 10, and the "name" field matches the regular expression /fran.*/ (e.g., "frank", "francis", etc.).

+User passwords should be securely hashed and salted before storing them in a database.
+Hashing algorithms like bcrypt are commonly used for this purpose to protect user data.

+Without the Node.js service code, I cannot provide the console.log output for websockets.
+Please provide the relevant code for a specific answer.

+WebSocket protocol is used for real-time, bidirectional communication between a client and a server over a single, long-lived connection.
+It is commonly used in web applications for features like chat, notifications, and online gaming.

+JSX (JavaScript XML) is a syntax extension for JavaScript that allows you to write HTML-like code within JavaScript.
+Curly braces {} are used to embed JavaScript expressions or variables within JSX, and they are rendered as the result of evaluating those expressions.

+The given React component code will generate three "Welcome" components with different names inside a "div" element.
+It will render as:

+Copy code
+Hello, Sara
+Hello, Cahal
+Hello, Edite
+The given React component code will generate an unordered list with list items containing numbers 1 to 5.
+It will render as:
+Copy code
+1
+2
+3
+4
+5
+The provided React component (Example) is a functional component that uses the useState hook to manage and display a count variable.
+It renders a paragraph showing the current count and a button to increment the count when clicked.

+React Hooks are used to add state and other React features to functional components.
+They allow functional components to manage local component state, perform side effects, and more.

+The useEffect hook in React is used for performing side effects in functional components.
+It allows you to run code after the component has rendered or when certain dependencies change.
+Common use cases include data fetching, DOM manipulation, and setting up subscriptions.

+The provided code is defining routes for a React application using the React Router library.
+It sets up routes for different URLs, rendering corresponding components when the URL matches.
+The layout consists of "Home," "Blogs," "Contact," and a "NoPage" component for any other unmatched route.

+npm (Node Package Manager) plays a crucial role in web development by managing and distributing JavaScript packages and libraries.
+It allows developers to easily install, manage, and share dependencies for their projects.

+The package.json file in an npm project serves as a manifest file that contains metadata about the project and its dependencies.
+It also includes scripts for various project tasks and configuration settings.

+The fetch function in JavaScript is used to make network requests (typically HTTP) to fetch resources like data from a server.
+It returns a Promise that resolves to the Response to that request.

+Node.js is a JavaScript runtime that allows you to run JavaScript on the server-side.
+It provides a platform for building scalable and efficient server-side applications.

+Vite is a build tool and development server for modern web development.
+It is designed to be fast and efficient, especially for development with JavaScript frameworks like Vue.js and React.
+Vite's development server provides features like hot module replacement for a smooth development experience.